yokki-vans/platformer/README.md

 ## Known limitations

-- Это статическая single-player arcade game без серверного leaderboard.
+- This is a static single-player arcade game without a server-side leaderboard.
-- Web Audio запускается только после первого пользовательского взаимодействия — это требование браузеров.
+- Web Audio starts only after the first user interaction—a browser requirement.
-- Touch layout проверен headless-эмуляцией viewport; финальная визуальная проверка на реальном телефоне всё равно полезна из-за различий mobile browser UI/safe-area.
+- Touch layout is verified using headless viewport emulation; a final visual check on a real phone is still useful due to differences in mobile browser UI/safe-area.